 By Plane

 The Palermo–Punta Raisi Airport, which is also known as Falcone–Borsellino Airport, is Sicily’s second-largest airport after the one in Catania.
 It is located about 35 kilometers west of Palermo.
-However, getting to the city center is super easy even if you do not rent a car or take a cab.
+However, getting to the city center is extremely easy, even if you don’t rent a car or take a cab.

 At least every half an hour, a train takes you from the adjacent station to Palermo’s central train station in around 50 minutes for as little as 6.80 €uros.
 And if that’s not enough, there are also buses every half an hour.
 There, you pay just 6 €uros one way and 10 €uros for a roundtrip.